Trials Enabling Program FAQs

 There will be no cost for patients to access the drugs through the clinical trials, however patients do have to pay for their standard health care costs.
 Medical tests and medical care related to the trial are at no cost.

-On average it will cost $5,000 for one Australian to access a trial through the Trials Enabling Program, including the transportation and logistics of getting the drugs from overseas, and operating the clinical trials at treatment centres across Australia.
+On average it will cost $5,000 for one Australian to access a trial through the Trials Enabling Program.

 How can I donate to the Leukaemia Foundation Trials Enabling Program?